jurios/laravel-filters/README.md

 # Laravel-filters

 `Laravel-filters` is a Laravel package for dealing with Eloquent models filtering.
-This project is based on a Laracasts videotutorial (LINK WIP).
+This project is based on a [Laracasts videotutorial](https://laracasts.com/).

 With `laravel-filters` each filter you apply will add an statement to the `QueryBuilder` in a simple, clean and maintainable way: